kalinkalin/Lists-Structures/List/README.md

 ## Linked list

 Implementation of singly linked list written in C, based on structures.
-Each node is contained of value field and pointer to next node in a list.
+Each node is build of value field and pointer to next node in a list.
 There is specified first element in a list (head) and last element in a list (tail).

 <br>